MayankG96/MayankG96/README.md

 - ⚡ Fun fact: ...
 -->

 This is Mayank - **a data-driven professional**.
 I am passionate about driving business growth through data-driven insights by leveraging a mix of data analysis, machine learning, and effective interpersonal skills.
+I have 4 years of work experience as an analytical consultant at EY and ZS Associates

 🔭 **I’m currently working on:**